Open-Technology-Foundation/rtfm/README.md

 - tldr - For simplified command documentation with examples\*
 - md2ansi - For better formatted output\*
 - git - For installation and update operations\*
+- sha256sum - For checksum verification during updates (optional but recommended)

 \* Installed with --install